metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 3rd party code/scripts are dot sourced into existing modules instead of copy pasted into module directly.\
-3rd party code/module license should of course be compatible with existing licenses.
+3rd party code/module license/copyright must of course be retained and compatible with existing licenses.

 ## Commits and pull requests